Chat with us, powered by LiveChat

 If the court finds you guilty of an offence, it will be recorded in your criminal records whether or not the court issues a conviction.

-It is erroneous to think that non-conviction sentencing does not show in an Australian police check.
+It is erroneous to think that non-conviction sentencing does not show in an Australian Nationally Coordinated Criminal History Check.
 While non-conviction sentencing may incur lesser penalties, they are still included in your Criminal History.

 However, there is only one way to get sentencing or a finding of guilt out of your criminal record, and that is by getting a Diversion Program.